ailenus/SortManager/readme.md

 standard output.
 The method then returns the `input` value as entered by the user when they enters a valid input.

-The `RandomArray` class contains a public `getRandomArray` method for generating an array of random integers, as well as several methods used for unit testing.
+The `RandomArray` class consists of a single public `getRandomArray` method for generating an array of random integers, which uses `java.util.IntStream` and `java.util.Random` to generate an array of specified length of integers between
-The `getRandomArray` method uses `java.util.IntStream` and `java.util.Random` to generate an array of specified length of integers between $0$ and the specified upper bound, including $0$ and excluding the upper bound.
+$0$ and the specified upper bound, including $0$ and excluding the upper bound.

-The class also contains two private fields of arrays of integers named `input` and `result`.
-Both private fields have public accessor methods, `getInput` and `getResult`.
-It also has a public `initialise` method for initialising the two private fields of integer arrays, storing a randomly generated array in `input` and storing the sorted array in `result`.
-These methods are used for unit tests.

 The `SortType` enum contains seven objects corresponding to the seven sorting algorithms.
 It also has a public `getSorter` method that takes an object of this